-There is a possibility of wildlife encounters along the race courses – If wildlife (bear, elk, cougar, wolf, coyote, deer) is sighted along either the 10 KM or the 5 KM course, the location of the sighting will be communicated immediately to the Parks Canada RMO (Resource Management Officer).
+There is a possibility of wildlife encounters along the race courses – If wildlife (bear, elk, cougar, wolf, coyote, deer) is sighted along the course, the location of the sighting will be communicated immediately to the Parks Canada RMO (Resource Management Officer).
 If the race has commenced and the lead vehicle/cyclist at the head of the race slows, you MUST slow down and stop if required behind the lead vehicle/cyclist.
 DO NOT pass the lead vehicle/cyclist.
 In the case of a wildlife situation, the race start may be delayed, or stopped by course marshals, Park Wardens, or RCMP and/or an alternate route will be implemented.
 Due to the unique character of Banff National Park a wildlife interaction, although unlikely, could occur on the race route.

 The following are some resources you may find helpful: